letmejustputthishere/chain-fusion-starter/README.md

 ## Development

-All coprocessing logic resides in `src/chain_fusion_backend/src/job.rs`.
+All coprocessing logic resides in `canisters/chain_fusion/src/job.rs`.
 Developers can focus on writing jobs to process EVM smart contract events without altering the code for fetching events or sending transactions.

 ### Interacting with the EVM Smart Contract

-If you want to check that the `chain_fusion_backend` really processed the events, you can either look at the logs output by running `./deploy.sh` – keep an eye open for the `Successfully ran job` message – or you can call the EVM contract to get the results of the jobs.
+If you want to check that the `chain_fusion` really processed the events, you can either look at the logs output by running `./deploy.sh` – keep an eye open for the `Successfully ran job` message – or you can call the EVM contract to get the results of the jobs.
 To do this, run:

 ```sh
 cast call 0x5fbdb2315678afecb367f032d93f642f64180aa3 "getResult(uint)(string)" <job_id>